uci-plrg/psan-vagrant/README.md

 # Use PSan

 This section shows how to set up PSan on any Linux machine.
 Use the following step-by-step guidance to set up PSan and test any applications with it.
 In particular, this section describe commands in [setup.sh](https://github.com/uci-plrg/psan-vagrant/blob/master/data/setup.sh).
-This script can be used to setup PSan, RECIPE, PMDK, Redis, and Memcached in *home (~/)* directory of any Linux based machine.
+This script can be used to set up PSan, RECIPE, PMDK, Redis, and Memcached from their Github repositories in the *home (~/)* directory of any Linux based machine.

 ## Dependencies